boundedinfinity/eiab/services.md

 ## Assumptions

   - The user has a generated ssh key pair
-  - Connectivity to all nodes
+  - Connectivity to all nodes from the control node
   - The nodes have ssh enabled
   - The cloud (or default) account has sudo privileges